 Today’s Uncanny Automator 4.3 marks a big milestone for our WordPress automation plugin: it puts us over the 100 integration threshold.
 To get there, we have several new integrations to announce: Easy Affiliate, WP Mail SMTP Pro, LinkedIn Pages, Airtable, KonnectzIT and Make.
-As usual, the free version of 4.3 also adds several big new features, including the ability to rerun actions for premium integrations and duplication actions inside a recipe.
+As usual, the free version of 4.3 also adds several big new features, including the ability to rerun actions for app integrations and duplication actions inside a recipe.
 And we have completely new branding to announce for Uncanny Automator!

 Let’s get started with an overview of some of the new integrations.

 Created by the MemberPress team, Easy Affiliate is a popular affiliate management plugin for WordPress ecommerce and membership sites.
 It offers an easy-to-use affiliate dashboard, real-time reports, fraud detection, integrations with popular CRMs and ecommerce plugins and more.
 In today’s 4.3 release, we’re adding 2 new triggers: